turnerbenjamin/pl-400-revision-notes/5_implement_power_apps_improvements_10-15/2_optimise_and_troubleshoot_apps.md

 ##### Review App Settings

-- If OnStart is not used, consider disabling the property from settings
+If OnStart is not used, consider disabling the property from settings

 ### Data Loading Strategies

 #### Direct Data Source Binding

-When the items property of a gallery is set to a connector, of an expression is used based on the table, then this is direct data source binding.
+When the items property of a gallery is set to a connector, and an expression is used based on the table, then this is direct data source binding.
 Data will be retrieved from the connector as the criteria on the filter changes.